RageAgainstThePixel/unity-xcode-builder/README.md

 A GitHub Action to build and archive Unity exported xcode projects.

 > [!NOTE]
-> The main goal of this action to to take what is provided from Unity, archive, sign, notarize and package it to be directly uploaded to the Apple app store or steam.
+> The main goal of this action to to take what is provided from Unity, archive, sign, notarize and package it to be directly uploaded to the Apple app store, test flight, or steam.

 ## How to use